florian-beetz/bachelor-thesis/thesis.md

 ```

 Several instances of that problem were found throughout JabRef's source code,
-however no documentation could be found that explains this change in the
+however, no documentation could be found that explains this change in the
 Java language.

 Lastly, as a result of the first iteration also a module descriptor was created